hofmanradek/kaas/README.md

 POST /api/v1/tasks/
 ```

 This endpoint server for submission of new task.
-Task JSON structure is send via post as `application/json` mime type.
+Task JSON structure is send via post as `application/json` media type.
 In the response we get `id` which the is tasks id in our database and we can use it later to retrieve task details and results. `celery_task_id` is for debugging purposes - it is Celery task id.

 **Response:**